aakashk99/coding-projects/README.md

 word_frequency_generator.py:
 Takes text and returns a dictionary that lists the words and their respective frequencies from most frequently used words to less frequently used words

+name_converter.py:
+Takes a name in the format of First Last or First Middle Last and returns Last, First or Last, First Middle respectively